 You can calculate backwards in ATIMA to see what the real or effective target thickness is.

 Insert degrader at S1 or S2 and again center the beam in the following of final focal plane.
 This defines the effective degrader thickness.
 With variable degraders it is better and easier to adjust the thickness until the beam is centered.

-Save the magnet setting with SRMAG.
+Save the magnet setting with export in paramodi.

-setting (highest transmission, least contaminants).
-After matter at S1,
+fragment setting (highest transmission, least contaminants).
+After

 you will have to increase the intensity now, ask operators, watch

 watch MWPCs and scintillators (S2, S4) to see some kind of beam.
 You can look at the raw signals with an oscilloscope or with the online analysis program Go4.

-The basic equation for
+The basic equation for identification is:

 Brho = m / q * c0 *beta * gamma

 We want to measure Brho, charge = Z and the velocity (beta = v/c, gamma = Lorentz factor) via time-of-flight.
 Then we can calculate the mass.